techtile-by-dramco/NI-B210-Sync/tests/reciprocity_calibration/readme.md

 # STEP 2.
 Compensate phase differences RF-PLLs

   </summary>

-## 2.1 Measure accumulated phase of the internal TX and RX RF-PLLs

 The purpose is to measure the accumulated phase yielded from the RX RF-PLL and the TX RF-PLL (and cable).